-The Triumph Scrambler 1200 Steve McQueen and Street Scrambler 900 Sandstorm Editions get extra electronics and crash protection over the standard variants
+Limited edition Triumph Scrambler 1200 Steve McQueen and Street Scrambler 900 Sandstorm Editions launched in India

 After having unveiled the updated Scrambler 1200s and Street Scrambler 900 in April, Triumph has now launched the limited editions of both motorcycles, namely the Street Scrambler 900 Sandstorm and the Scrambler 1200 Steve McQueen Editions in India.
 The Street Scrambler 900 Sandstrom will cost Rs 9.65 lakh while the Scrambler 1200 Steve McQueen edition will cost Rs 13.75 lakh (both prices ex-showroom).
 Triumph Motorcycles India, for 2021 has decided not to bring in the standard variants of the bikes and have only the limited editions in the country.